jgreathouse9/FDIDTutorial/Vignette.md

 # Plotting observed values only once
 observed_values = None

-# Choose the methods you want to plot (e.g., 'DID' and 'FDID')
 methods_to_plot = ['DID', 'FDID']

 # Get unique values of "Quarter" sorted in order